Carlos-Chau/so-lab/index.md

 title: Home
 ---

-# About
+# About SO Lab

 Hi!
 We are a bioinformatics research lab at The Chinese University of Hong Kong.

 Our lab is led by [Prof. SO Hon-Cheong](https://www2.sbs.cuhk.edu.hk/en-gb/people/academic-staff/prof-so-hon-cheong), and we focus on genomics and drug discovery research.